HackSouth/hacksouth.github.io/_posts/2021-06-21-smart-contract-bug-hunting.md

 On the flip side, when hunting for bugs on a live contract, I've found that it can be disheartening to spend your weekend (or weekends!) with no concrete results to show for it.
 At the same time, finding one high-impact bug can make the entire process worth it.
 I've [recently disclosed](https://iosiro.com/blog/88mph-bug-bounty-post-mortem) a critical bug that affected over $6.5m worth of cryptoassets, with the outcome outweighing the many hours spent without result.
 My motivation to hunt has been restored since then. 😄

-Overall, I don't think there is no best style when it comes to bug hunting - it's whatever works for you in your time.
+Overall, I don't think there is a best style when it comes to bug hunting - it's whatever works for you in your time.
 The important thing is to keep learning and trying to recognize your progress as you go.
 Enjoy the hunt!